 As part of the curriculum of the Duke Law School JD/LLM program, dual-degree students must attend a Duke Law School summer institute and hence can only work for five to seven weeks.
 As securing a position for half of the summer is frequently difficult, the International Studies Office and the Career Center have developed relationships with Duke Law School alumni and friends to facilitate the summer employment opportunities of dual-degree students attending a Duke Law School summer institute.
 Although priority is given to these students in finding overseas internships, other Duke Law students who voluntarily attend a summer institute may request assistance in finding an overseas summer internship.
 If a suitable position remains available, the International Programs office will submit resumes of students voluntarily attending a summer institute to potential employers.
 Please note that non-JD/LLM students who wish to avail themselves of such assistance must sign an honor pledge committing themselves to attending one of the summer institutes.

-Term of summer institute: Duke Law School has two summer institutes, one in Geneva, the other in Hong Kong.
-Both summer institutes start in early July and conclude in early August.
+Term of summer institute: Duke Law School has a summer institute in Geneva that begins in early July and concludes in early August.

 Type of employment: Many of the overseas alumni who offer summer internships practice in local firms.
 A few are with overseas offices of U.S. or international law firms.
 A small number of alumni are with international organizations and NGOs.

 Locations of employment: For summer internships in Asia, employment opportunities are mostly with firms in China, Japan, Hong Kong, South Korea and Thailand.
 For summer internships in Europe, employment opportunities are mostly with firms in Western Europe.
 Employment opportunities in Latin American countries are sometimes available.